1st Dáil: Reactions

 The first meeting of the Dáil and its declaration of independence was headline news in Ireland and abroad.
-However, the press censorship that began during the First World War was continued by the British administration in Ireland after the war.
+However, the press censorship that began during the First World War was continued by the Dublin Castle administration after the war.
 The Press Censor forbade all Irish newspapers from publishing the Dáil's declarations.

-That evening, a British unionist view of events was printed in a newspaper.
-It said that the British Lord Lieutenant of Ireland, "Lord French, is today the master of Ireland.
-He alone [...] will decide upon the type of government the country is to have, and it is he rather than any member of the House of Commons, who will be the judge of political and industrial reforms".
-Lord French's observer at the meeting, George Moore, was impressed by its orderliness and told French that the Dáil represented "the general feeling in the country".
+That evening, a unionist view of events was printed in a local newspaper.
+It claimed that the Lord Lieutenant of Ireland, "Lord French, is today the master of Ireland.
+He alone... will decide upon the type of government the country is to have, and it is he rather than any member of the House of Commons, who will be the judge of political and industrial reforms".
+French's observer at the meeting, George Moore, was impressed by its orderliness and told him that the Dáil represented "the general feeling in the country".
 The Irish Times, then the voice of the Unionist status quo, called the events both farcical and dangerous.

 Irish republicans, and many nationalist newspapers, saw the meeting as momentous and the beginning of "a new epoch".
 According to one observer: "It is difficult to convey the intensity of feeling which pervaded the Round Room, the feeling that great things were happening, even greater things impending, and that in looking around the room he saw a glimpse of the Ireland of the future".

 One American journalist was more accurate than most when he forecast that "The British government apparently intends to ignore the Sinn Fein republic until it undertakes to enforce laws that are in conflict with those established by the British; then the trouble is likely to begin".